martinvonz/jj/docs/design/run.md

 It may be useful to execute commands in topological order.
 For example, commands with costs proportional to incremental changes, like build systems.
-There may also be other revelant heuristics, but topological order is an easy and effective way to start.
+There may also be other relevant heuristics, but topological order is an easy and effective way to start.

 Parallel execution of commands on different commits may choose to schedule